Remarks on Semistable Points and Nonabelian Convexity of Gradient Maps: Abstract

 \section{Abstract}

 We study the action of a real reductive group $G$ on a \Keler manifold $Z$ which is the restriction of a holomorphic action of a complex reductive Lie group $U^\mathbb{C}.$ We assume that the action of $U$, a maximal compact connected subgroup of $U^\C$ on $Z$ is Hamiltonian.
 If $G\subset U^\C$ is compatible, there is a corresponding gradient map $\mu_\mathfrak{p} : Z\to \mathfrak{p}$, where $\lieg = \liek \oplus \liep$ is a Cartan decomposition of the Lie algebra of $G$.
-Our main results are the openness and connectedness of the set of semistable points associated with $G$-action on $Z$, and the nonabelian convexity theorem for the $G$-action on a $G$-invariant compact Lagrangian submanifold of $Z.$
+Our main results are the openness and connectedness of the set of semistable points associated with $G$-action on $Z$, a convexity theorem for the $G$-action on a $G$-invariant compact Lagrangian submanifold of $Z$, and a convexity result for two-orbit variety.